blackboxprogramming/blackroad-prism-console/docs/jetson-connectivity.md

 When the Jetson responds, the script prints `[FOUND] host: ...` with the first line of `/etc/nv_tegra_release`.
 Provide `--host` or `--subnet` to check custom targets or broader address ranges.
+The helper autodetects active IPv4 networks via `ip` on Linux or `ifconfig` on macOS and sweeps them in parallel (16 worker threads by default) so larger subnets complete quickly even over flaky Wi-Fi.
-Set `--skip-scan` to avoid subnet sweeps if you only want to test explicit hostnames.
+Tune concurrency with `--workers` or set `--skip-scan` to avoid subnet sweeps when you only want to test explicit hostnames.

 ## 1. Host override (quick workaround)